ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

          ```

     !!! tip
         Step 3 of "Procedure to create the MongoDB image" from the topic [`Securely Build your Application`](build.md){target=_blank} generates the encrypted registration file `encryptedRepoRegistration_mongo.enc` that is used in the above example yaml file.
+You can view the example configuration files at `home/hpvs_user/HPVS1221_Production/config/yaml`.

 2. Create the MongoDB virtual server by using the configurations in the yaml file (in this step, the MongoDB image is pulled from DockerHub).